demarcot/InterviewPrepRepo/README.md

 - O(nlogn)

 Quick Sort:
-- Pick partition and move all greater vals to the left.
+- Pick partition and move all lower vals to the left.
 Do again on subarray to the left and right.
 - Tricky for me to remember.
 - O(nlogn)
 ```